Ocean City, New Jersey: Beach

 The concept of beach tags at the Jersey Shore was introduced in the late 1920s, but Ocean City did not establish them until 1976.
-Beach tags are a major source of revenue for the city, with the $4.1 million in revenue generated in the 2016 season, the most of any municipality in the state.
+Beach tags are a major source of revenue for the city, with the $5.9 million in revenue generated in the 2025 season (down from $6.2 million the previous year), the most of any municipality in the state.
 In the 2017 budget, the projected $4.1 million in fees for beach tags and $3 million for parking were two of the city's biggest revenue sources, accounting for almost 9% of the city's annual budget of almost $80 million, and increased fees, including a doubling of the fee for daily tags, were part of an effort to bring the total up to $5 million for the 2023 season.

 From early June through Labor Day, Ocean City requires individuals age 12 and up to purchase a beach tag to access its beaches.
 For the 2023 season (from the first weekend in June through Labor Day), a one-day pass cost $10, a weekly pass was $20, and a seasonal pass for the full summer season was $25.
 Additionally, there are free seasonal beach tags made available to military personnel.
 Beach tag revenue is used by the city to cover the costs of maintaining and cleaning the beaches.
 It is also used to hire and pay lifeguards and other members of the beach patrol for the city.